- ★ Writing Support

 Practicum in Peer Writing Consultation

 This course helps students become effective peer writing consultants through practice, additional professional development opportunities, and dialogue around key concepts in writing center work.
-Students registered for the 1-credit course attend class meetings and occasional staff meetings and consult for pay in the Peer Writing Center between 5 and 10 hours per week.
+Students registered for the one-credit course consult in the Peer Writing Center for between 3 and 10 hours per week and attend occasional staff meetings.
+In addition, they reflect on course material and on their experiences as consultants by contributing to a class blog and by engaging in conversation with fellow consultants during class meetings.
+Students complete a capstone project that represents an integration of their learning throughout the course.

 Overarching Goal: To help students become effective writing consultants through reading, practice, and dialogue.